emilyjryan/sustainABLE-client/README.md

 # sustainABLE

-Its no secret, the world as we have know it, for the entirity of human existance, is in the midst of the of the most rapid period of change humans have ever seen.
-No other time in history has the world experienced such rapid change from a single organism, humans.
-We are poluting the oceans, tearing down the forest, and adding green house gasses to the atmosphere.
-We are seeing the effects of this activity now, with global tempurature on the rise, the polar icecaps are melting, oceanic storms are more frequent and stronger than we have ever seen.
-No where on earth is safe as even the most remote locations on the planet bear the mark of human society.
-Our reach and impact on the world is at the tipping point and if we as a global society dont start making changes the Earth very well may never be the same.
+It's no secret, our world is facing the most rapid period of environmental change in history.
+Pollution, deforestation, and greenhouse gas emissions are all on the rise due to human activity.
+We're losing polar icecaps at an alarming rate, oceanic storms are more frequent and stronger than ever before, and global temperature is slowly rising.
+Humankind's impact on this planet is at the tipping point and if we as a global society don't start making substanial changes towards sustainability, the consequences will be severe for future generations.

-There is good news though, we have the power to change this.
-Small changes can make a big difference and we are ABLE to make an impact when we work together for a common goal.
+There is good news though!
+It's our responsiblity as inhabitants of this beautiful planet to steward its resources and care for the magnificent world we call home.
+And we are ABLE to change this global warming trajectory.
+Incorporating even a small daily change toward a more sustainable lifestyle can greatly decrease a person's environmental impact overall.

 # About the App

-The sustainABLE app provideds a community to like minded individuals who what to do there part in changing the world one small step at a time.
-Users can create an account and add their sustainABLE habits they use everyday to make and impact on our world and the future generations.
-When a user finds a habit they want to incorperate into their dailey lives they can favorite habits that other users have posted.
+That's where sustainABLE comes in.
+The sustainABLE app provides an online community to like-minded individuals who want to do their part in changing the world one small step at a time.
+Users can register for an account and add the sustainABLE habits that they use everyday.
+When a user finds a habit they like and want to incorporate into their daily lives, they can favorite it to reference in the future.

 # ERDs